dotnet-websharper/core/docs/ECMA-262.md

 You have access to the `Math` object with all of its constants and
 methods:

     let pi = Math.PI
     let sq25 = Math.Sqrt 25.

-Strings can be manipulated with the ECMA @code{String} object and its
+Strings can be manipulated with the ECMA `String` object and its
 methods:

     let str = new String("a lowercase string")